guyleonard/paramecium/leonard_2022/commands/README.md

 Two rounds of Pilon with Illumina Nova-Seq Libraries

 ### Funannotate
 Had to modify the funnanotate scripts (train/library) to force PASA + Trinity/Trinotate scripts to enable -G Ciliate mode.
 Also edited the funannoate library to enable --gcode 6 for GeneMark-ES v4.71.
 Very hacky, would be nice to fix, add CLI option and add a pull request.
 Update - it's too messy I think.
 I had to edit a bunch of other scripts EVM and P2G and the main "translate" code (not using biopython) too!
 Too many options with different names: gcode 6, --stops ATG, -G Ciliate.
 Eugh.
+Also edited heavily the way augustus runs; added exact opal/ochre/amber stop codon usage and translation table 6 to params file.
+Weirdly, this increased gene preds from ~2k to ~12k...
+Might have broken optimise in the process, but final result is roughly expected.

 Also had to add this to the headers so that tbl2asn knows to translate stop codons properly at the end of 'predict'.
 Annoying this can't be passed as an option - wtf NCBI.
 This also messes up GeneMark.
 Sigh.
+More hacks, just modified the final genome fasta before tbl2asn is run.
+Now works fine.

 ```bash
 sed -i 's/>.*/& [gcode=6]/' genome_no_bac.fasta